searls/jasmine-features/README.md

 #### Capybara-ish DSL

-jasmine-features adds a handful of methods that are similar to Capybara.
+jasmine-features adds a handful of methods that are similar to [Capybara](https://github.com/jnicklas/capybara)'s DSL.
 At present, they are:

 * **click** (*selector*) - clicks on whatever matches the selector
 * **fillIn** (*name or selector*, { with: *value*}) - fill in a form field.
 Currently works with text `input` fields, checkboxes, and `select` fields